Baby-Naps

 Watch out for these signs of under-napping:

-• Cranky and fussy after waking:
+• Cranky and fussy after waking

-• Frequent night wakings:
+• Frequent night wakings

 If your baby wakes up frequently during the night, this might be a sign of discomfort, indicating a lack of proper sleep.
-Also check out our guide on how to make baby sleep longer at night.
+Also, check out our guide on how to make baby sleep longer at night.

 • Rubbing eyes and yawning before nap time

-Find your baby napping more than usual?
+Is your baby napping more than usual?
 Look out for these signs:

 • Refusal to go to bed at night